k3d-io/k3d/docs/usage/multiserver.md

 !!! info "Important note"
     For the best results (and less unexpected issues), choose 1, 3, 5, ... server nodes.
+	At least 2 cores and 4GiB of RAM are recommended.

 ## Embedded dqlite